 So as Cole says 6th April 1946 was a “very momentous trip” in the air flying for 6 hours 10 minutes.

-Flying with S/Ldr Neville Freeman – pilot of Sholto Douglas’ VIP Dakota IV – KN645
+Flying with S/Ldr Neville Freeman – pilot of Sholto Douglas’ VIP Dakota IV KN645 and the officer commanding the C-in-C Military Governors Flight

 In the August 1946 Errol Barrow was posted to the personal flight of the Commander-in-Chief of the British Zone of Germany, Marshal of the Royal Air Force Sir William Sholto Douglas.